SmokingBull/TechRZN-Blocklist-Collection/README.en.md

 ---

 ## 🛠️ Proprietary TechRZN Special Modules
-*These lists are hand-curated directly in Kleve and optimized for maximum precision.*
+*These lists are hand-curated directly in Kleve and optimized for maximum precision.
+(Note: Adult/Parental modules are separate from the Master List).*

 | Status | Module | Focus & Protection | Link |
 | :--- | :--- | :--- | :---: |